Please note that these resources are for your information only and should not be used or duplicated elsewhere.

 - Smithson, R., and Gibson, M. Less than human: a qualitative study into the experience of parents involved in the child protection system.
 Child & Family Social Work.
 2017;22:565–574.

-Speakers: Prof Ian Jones and Dr Angelika Wieck
+Speakers: Professor Ian Jones and Dr Angelika Wieck

 Intended learning objectives